telerik/xamarin-forms-docs/controls/chart/behaviors/chart-behaviors-selection-behavior.md

 ## Example

-Here is an example of how the Chart Selection Behavior works:
+Here is an example of how the Chart Selection Behavior works with Command:

 First, create the needed business objects, for example: